tsedio/tsed/docs/docs/converters.md

 Ts.ED use this package to transform any input parameters sent by your consumer to a class and transform returned value by your endpoint to a plain javascript object to your consumer.

-::: warning
+::: warning Breaking change
-For v5 developer, this package is the new API under the @@ConverterService@@.
+For v5 developer, `@tsed/json-mapper` package is the new API under the @@ConverterService@@.
 There are some breaking changes between the previous service implementation:

 - The `@Converter` decorator have been removed in favor of @@JsonMapper@@ decorator.
-- Classes like `ArrayConverter`, `SetConverter`, etc... replaced by his equivalents @@ArrayMapper@@, @@SetMapper@@, etc...
-These classes cannot be injected to another provider.
+- Classes like `ArrayConverter`, `SetConverter`, etc... replaced by his equivalents Types mapper: @@ArrayMapper@@, @@SetMapper@@, etc...
+- Type mapper classes are no longer injectable services.
 - ConverterService is always available and can be injected to another provider, but now, ConverterService doesn't perform data validation.
 Validation is performed by [`@tsed/ajv`](/tutorials/ajv.md) package or any other validation library.
+- `PropertyDeserialize` and `PropertySerialize` have been removed and replaced by @@OnDeserialize@@ and @@OnSerialize@@.
+- Methods Signatures of Type mapper (like ArrayConverter) have changed.
 :::

 ## Usage

-JsonMapper work with a class and decorators.
+JsonMapper works with a class and decorators.
 Use decorators on properties to describe a model and use this model as an input parameter or return value by your endpoint.
 Here is a model example:

 <Tabs class="-code">
   <Tab label="Person.ts">